Hengle/Folkvangr/Trailer Outline.md

 ![logo](https://github.com/jcongerkallas1/Folkvangr/blob/master/Images/title_v1.jpg)

 ### Title Sequence
-The current logo mockup is based on a traditional Norse motif called a gripping beast.
-It might get changed to a world tree motif, ouroboros, raven, or an alternate pretzel-beastie design depending how the 3D mockup turns out.
+If animated, the title will display the logo with superimposed rune letters rotating one by one into recognizable alphabet letters.

-The title will display the logo with superimposed rune letters rotating one by one into recognizable alphabet letters.
+The previous logo mockup was based on a traditional Norse motif called a gripping beast.
+It will probably get changed to a world tree motif, ouroboros, raven, or an alternate pretzel-beastie design.

 [Music Theme Intro](https://soundcloud.com/irkluesing/ravensong-master-6-10-17/s-8Oou2)